 During the early stages of your business, it’s easy to get excited — you assume success is imminent.

-You see other companies achieving great success, and you decide that’s where you are going to.
+You see other companies achieving great success, and you decide that’s where you are going.
 So, you get to work.
+You think that's how to get success in business.

 The only problem is once you get to work, you forget to stop and take a break.